The Team of the Neurodiversity Foundation:

 – Kevin Ho: External Researcher at HVA

-Kevin Ho is a brightminded fellow of the cause, researching neurodiverse understanding in conversations between employer & employee in the 2Tango.Work project.
+Kevin Ho was a brightminded fellow of the cause, researching neurodiverse understanding in conversations between employer & employee in the 2Tango.Work project.
 He has highly developed level of integrity, and uses his analytical skills as one the core builders beneath the ‘conversation strategies’ mode in Mini.AI.
 Beside his technological research work, he supports 2tango.together in optimizing user experience.

 – Renske Pertijs: External Researcher & Speech Therapist